 I’ve got one cracked nipple, one leaky boob, barf on my shirt, and haven’t showered in three days.
-It’s 2:00PM and I just spent 45 minutes trying to settle my baby before army rolling out of her nursery like a ninja so I could go slam a bowl of cereal for lunch, only to notice I’m out of milk.
+It’s two in the afternoon and I just spent 45 minutes trying to settle my baby before army rolling out of her nursery like a ninja so I could go slam a bowl of cereal for lunch, only to notice I’m out of milk.

 In order to stay alive for the next few days, I must use the rest of my energy reserves to pack the car and enter society.
-Dread settles upon me with this realisation.
+And with this realisation, a blanket of dread settles upon me.

 Can you guess what I’m guaranteed to hear at least once while I’m out

 I’ll think to myself; “I sure as shit hope you’re right because this infant is literally trying to kill me.”

 Do people say these things to folks as they train for marathons?
 Do little old ladies line the streets holding signs that read, “Enjoy this!”
 “No Pain no gain!”
 “It goes so fast!”???
 Yeah-no.

 I get it, the (mostly older) women (likely, with grown children) at the shops are looking at me with glasses so rose-coloured that they may as well be staring through merlot.